 How to Make the Most of the New Year

-For the past two years, I’ve greeted the first of the year with eagerness and excitement.
+For the past few years, I’ve greeted the first of the year with eagerness and excitement.
 Why?
 Because these past couple years have been some of the best in my life.
 And not for the reason you’re probably thinking.

 Now, don’t get me wrong.
 There are plenty of challenges in life I’ve yet to overcome, and every day isn’t always a cake walk.
 But by practicing a few simple habits every day, I’m able to tackle the challenges that come, and do so with confidence.